The write path is your architecture

 db.mark_outbox_event_published(event.id)

 This relay can crash after publishing but before marking the event as published.
-That means workers may receive duplicates.
+When that happens, workers receive duplicates.

-The system must be designed around at-least-once delivery unless you have a very specific reason and infrastructure support for something stricter.
+The system should be designed around at-least-once delivery, unless you have a very specific reason and the infrastructure to support something stricter.

 Idempotency is the retry contract

 Clients retry after timeouts.
 Load balancers retry.
 Workers retry.
-Operators replay events after bugs.
-You replay outbox rows after deploys.
-A mobile app sends the same request twice because the connection died before it saw the response.
+Operators replay events after a bug.
+You replay outbox rows after a deploy.
+A mobile app sends the same request twice because the connection died before the response arrived.

-If retries are unsafe, the system is unsafe.
+So if retries are unsafe, the system is unsafe.
+There is no way around it.

 For external API writes, require an idempotency key: